libre-tube/LibreTube/README.md

 ## Contributing
 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.
 The more is done the better it gets!

+WARNING: THIS IS A BETA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
+IF YOU DO, OPEN AN ISSUE VIA OUR GITHUB REPOSITORY.

 ### Translation
 <a href="https://hosted.weblate.org/projects/libretube/#languages">